PushpenderDangi/TCP-load-balancer/README.md

 sudo apt install vim

+**sudo** - performs the following command with super-user (root) capabilities.
+Many actions that require modifying system files or installing applications require extra permissions to go through.

+**apt** - is a command-line tool which Ubuntu uses to install, remove, and manage software packages.

+**install** - The install command installs a specified file in a specific place within a file system.

-Vim is a text editor in linux like OS.
+**Vim**i s a text editor in linux like OS.
 It is used to create and edit text files.

 ## Then go to the terminal of the virtual machine 1.

 cd /usr/share/caddy

+**cd** - cd command is used to change the directory.

+**/usr/share/caddy** - It is the path of the file

 ls

-ls command is used to show a list of files.
+**ls** - command is used to show a list of files.

 sudo vim index.html

+**sudo** - performs the following command with super-user (root) capabilities.
+Many actions that require modifying system files or installing applications require extra permissions to go through.

+**Vim** - it s a text editor in linux like OS.
+It is used to create and edit text files.

+**index.html** - It is the file we have created inside the above directory.